kip-hart/MicroStructPy/docs/source/troubleshooting.rst

 These are problems encountered when running ``microstructpy input_file.xml``.

-command not found on Linux
+Command not found on Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Problem Description**